MarcSkovMadsen/awesome-analytics-apps-template/README.md

 Must Have

-- give project a nice name
 - add instructions for installing via Conda
 - add logging
-- To enable providing bug fixes and more features Move
-  - the SiteConfig model to the awesome-panel-extensions package
-  - the invoke tasks code to the awesome-panel-extensions package
 - add instructions, files and commands for deployment.
 - enable configuring docker via pyproject.toml file
 - Create a tour of the project video